docker/docs/userguide.md

 # Docker Trusted Registry User's Guide

-This guide covers tasks and functions a user of Docker Trusted Registry (DTR) will need to know about, such as pushing or pulling images, etc. For tasks DTR administrators need to accomplish, such as configuring or monitoring DTR, please visit the [Administrator's Guide]({{< relref "adminguide.md" >}}).
+This guide covers tasks and functions a user of Docker Trusted Registry  will need to know about, such as pushing or pulling images, etc. For tasks Docker Trusted Registry administrators need to accomplish, such as configuring or monitoring Docker Trusted Registry, please visit the [Administrator's Guide]({{< relref "adminguide.md" >}}).

 ## Overview

-The primary use case for DTR users is to push and pull images to and from the DTR image storage service.
-For example, you might pull an Official Image for Ubuntu from the Docker Hub, customize it with configuration settings for your infrastructure and then push it to your DTR image storage for other developers to pull and use for their development environments.
+The primary use case for Docker Trusted Registry users is to push and pull images to and from the Docker Trusted Registry image storage service.
+For example, you might pull an Official Image for Ubuntu from the Docker Hub, customize it with configuration settings for your infrastructure and then push it to your Docker Trusted Registry image storage for other developers to pull and use for their development environments.

-Pushing and pulling images with DTR works very much like any other Docker
+Pushing and pulling images with Docker Trusted Registry works very much like any other Docker
-registry: you use the `docker pull` command to retrieve images and the `docker push` command to add an image to a DTR repository.
+registry: you use the `docker pull` command to retrieve images and the `docker push` command to add an image to a Docker Trusted Registry repository.
 To learn more about Docker images, see
 [User Guide: Working with Docker Images](https://docs.docker.com/userguide/dockerimages/).
 For a step-by-step example of the entire process, see the
 [Quick Start: Basic Workflow Guide]({{< relref "quick-start.md" >}}).

-> **Note**: If your DTR instance has authentication enabled, you will need to
+> **Note**: If your Docker Trusted Registry instance has authentication enabled, you will need to
 >use your command line to `docker login <dtr-hostname>` (e.g., `docker login
 > dtr.yourdomain.com`).
 >